Supporter FAQs

 How much do you spend on appeals?

-Thank you for being so thoughtful about our work.
-We plan every fundraising appeal to our supporters very carefully, so on average each appeal to our current supporters generates 3.5 times in donations as we spend on the cost of the mailings.
+We plan every fundraising appeal very carefully, so on average each warm appeal to our supporters generates three to eight times as much in donations as we spend on the cost of the mailings.
 These funds go straight to work helping survivors of torture.
-We quite understand that not all our donors will feel able to respond every time, but we send the appeals and newsletters so you can also keep up to date with our work and so survivors of torture have a platform to tell their stories.
+We quite understand that not all our donors will feel able to respond every time, but we send the appeals and newsletters so you can keep up to date with our work and so survivors of torture have a platform to tell their stories.

 Why do you call supporters by phone?